Professor Cathy Dwyer appointed Chair of Animal Welfare Commission

-Professor Cathy Dwyer has been appointed as Chair of Scotland’s first ever independent Animal Welfare Commission.
+Professor Cathy Dwyer has been appointed as Chair of Scotland’s first independent Animal Welfare Commission.

 Announced as part of the Programme for Government, the Commission will focus on protecting wild and companion animals while also providing scientific and ethical advice to government.

-The Commission, which will be chaired by Professor Cathy Dwyer will specifically look at:
+The Commission, which will be chaired by Professor Dwyer, will specifically look at:

 - how the welfare needs of sentient animals are being met by devolved policy